kbayraktar/kbayraktar.github.io/te_markdown/heroes-create-spec.md

 ![screencast: create hero specification](/images/tutorial/tutorial.heroes.create.spec.gif "screencast: create hero specification")

-- To save all your new created files, type `CTRL + S`.
+ - To save all your newly created files, type `CTRL + S`.

 That's it.
 The first specification is in place.